Host an Event

 Don’t hesitate to get in touch if you need help with your fundraising event – call us on 01908 867200 or email us on firstname.lastname@example.org

 Host an event – support Brain Tumour Research!

-On July 1st we’re asking all of our supporters to get together and Do Lunch!
+Each Summer, we ask all of our supporters to get together and Do Lunch!
 We want you to get together with your friends, family and colleagues and grab some grub for Brain Tumour Research to help feed vital research!
 Whether it’s a BBQ bonanza, a perfect picnic or a three-course luncheon party, all funds raised will help sustain long-term, life-saving research at our UK Centres of Excellence.

 Pub Quiz & Raffle

 This type of event comes with a ready-made guest list.
 Talk to your local pub and see if they will offer their support by letting you use the venue free of charge.
 Set the date, and your target – having a goal in mind will help you focus your efforts.

 Connect with local businesses to ask them to donate raffle prizes for the cause – once you tell them why you’re doing the charity quiz they will likely be very supportive!

 Charge an entrance fee for participants and sell raffle tickets.
 The pub may even consider donating a portion of profits from the evening to the cause.